openstack/openstack-manuals/doc/networking-guide/source/scenario-dvr-ovs.rst

    provide DHCP services for instances using project networks.
 #.
 L3 agent managing the ``qrouter`` and ``snat`` namespaces.

    #.
-For instances using project networks on legacy routers, the ``qrouter``
+For instances using project networks on classic routers, the ``qrouter``
-      namespaces route *north-south* and *east-west* network traffic and perform DNAT/SNAT similar to the legacy scenarios.
+      namespaces route *north-south* and *east-west* network traffic and perform DNAT/SNAT similar to the classic scenarios.
 They also route metadata traffic between instances and the metadata agent.
    #.
 For instances with a fixed IP address using project networks on
       distributed routers, the ``snat`` namespaces perform SNAT for *north-south* network traffic.

 #.
 Metadata agent handling metadata operations for instances using project
-   networks on legacy routers.
+   networks on classic routers.

 .. image:: figures/scenario-dvr-network1.png
    :alt: Network node components - overview